 In some contexts, we sound too formal (perhaps even stuffy) when we use however instead of but or when we use moreover or furthermore instead of and.
 But certain situations sometimes call for a less casual tone, and business writing is often one of them.

-So go right ahead and start sentences with and or but or any of the other coordinating conjunctions; just be sure that the tone is appropriate for the situation and that what follows the coordinating conjunction is an independent clause, capable of standing alone as a sentence—unless, of course, you are using a sentence fragment intentionally and for effect, as skilled writers sometimes do.
+So don’t worry about starting sentences with and or but or any of the other coordinating conjunctions; just be sure that the tone is appropriate for the situation and that what follows the coordinating conjunction is an independent clause, capable of standing alone as a sentence—unless, of course, you are using a sentence fragment intentionally and for effect, as skilled writers sometimes do.

-For those who like to hear and see explanations, click here for a video mini-lesson on this topic, including five examples followed by discussion and explanation to sharpen your understanding:
+For those who like video explanations and real-life examples, here is a mini-lesson on this topic, including five examples followed by discussion and explanation to sharpen your understanding:

 P.S.
 It’s OK to start sentences with because, too, but that’s a subject for another article!